rHomelab/LabBot-Cogs/README.md

 #### Emergency Reports

-When a user triggers the emergency command, all online/idle users in the log channel, with the following conditions:
+When a user triggers the emergency command, the bot will mention all online/idle users in the log channel with the user's report.
+The following conditions apply:

 * If no users in the log channel are online/idle, the cog will fall back to mentioning all non-bot users.
 * No number of users greather than the value of the `maxmentions` setting will be mentioned.
 The order of mentions is not guaranteed, so who is/isn't mentioned under this condition may be unpredictable.